Iron For Hair Growth: Benefits, Food Sources, & Side Effects

 Lisa, a YouTuber, shared her experience of hair loss and how taking iron supplements helped her reverse that.
 She said, “I had significant hair loss about 20 years ago, and then when I finally realized that it was due to iron deficiency I’ve been taking iron supplements.
 I was able to raise my ferritin levels to an acceptable level enough that my hair is growing back in (i).”

 Consuming iron through food sources or supplements help keep your hair healthy.
-Take a look at the benefits of iron for the hair in the following section.
+Take a look at some of the most prominent benefits of iron for hair health in the following section.

 Benefits Of Iron For The Hair